thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

    Pattern Generator Test Setup

 #.
-On the AD-GMSL522-SL board, start the GMSL server:
+On the AD-GMSL522-SL Board, start the GMSL server:

    .. shell::